-Baked rhubarb with creme fraiche is a super easy way to cook rhubarb without stewing it to a pulp (which is not a bad thing, I would add)!
+Roasted rhubarb with creme fraiche is a super easy way to cook rhubarb without stewing it to a pulp (which is not a bad thing, I would add)!
 Makes a lovely and healthy dessert.

-Baked Rhubarb with Creme Fraiche
+Roasted Rhubarb with Creme Fraiche

 - stalks of fresh rhubarb